 DOE Office of Science: Contributions to Deuterium-Tritium Fuel

-Part of the mission of The Department of Energy Office of Science, Fusion Energy Sciences (FES) program is to develop a practical fusion energy source.
+Part of the mission of the Department of Energy (DOE) Office of Science, Fusion Energy Sciences (FES) program is to develop a practical fusion energy source.
 FES works with the Advanced Scientific Computing Research program using scientific computing to advance fusion science and understand the effect of ion mass on various plasma phenomena.
 At Office of Science user facilities such as the DIII-D tokamak and NSTX-U spherical tokamak, scientists study the impact of ion mass on plasma confinement, transport, and turbulence.
-The confinement of fusion products such as the helium ion is also studied in presence of helical magnetic fields.
-The Office of Science Nuclear Physics program develops the fundamental nuclear science underpinning the understanding of fusion by creating nuclear reaction databases, generating nuclear isotopes, and elucidating aspects of nucleosynthesis.
+The confinement of fusion products such as the helium ion is also studied in the presence of helical magnetic fields.
+The Office of Science Nuclear Physics program develops the fundamental nuclear science underpinning the understanding of fusion by creating nuclear reaction databases, generating nuclear isotopes, and studying aspects of nucleosynthesis.

 Deuterium-Tritium Fuel Facts